Synobsys/synobsys.github.io/standards/8-CodeReviewChecklist.md

 Use this checklist as an aid to the code review, but don't be limited to it.
 Give suggestions on how the code can be improved.
 Most important discuss the review result with your colleague and keep an open mind.

-## Service Studio

-* Are there no broken references shown in the [Broken References](https://www.outsystems.com/forge/component-overview/10062/broken-references) tool?
-* Are there no modules in application Independent Modules?
-* Is naming is in accordance with the [OutSystems Naming Conventions](OutSystemsNamingConventions.md)?
-* Is all code and documentation is in [English](ADR-002-standard-language-is-English.md)?
-* Have the best practices been applied.
-That is, it is built correctly and efficiently.
-* Are there are no hard coded values?
-* Are ther no warnings in Service Studio?
-See the [Service Studio Warnings](https://www.outsystems.com/forge/component-overview/16101/service-studio-warnings) forge component to get a report of warnings for all modules
-* Is the decision to hide a warning documented?.
-* Are there no findings in [Discovery](https://www.outsystems.com/forge/component-overview/409/discovery)?
-* Are there no findings in the [AI Mentor Studio](https://architecture.outsystems.com/)?
-* Is the [DevOps configuration](TBD) updated?
-E.g. Turn Light BPT on, data export/import is described.
-* Have unused dependencies been removed?

----

-## Screen

-* Is there is a clear description?
-*Is the screen rendering checked in the browser zoom at 100% and all applicable screensizes for Tablets etc. (Chrome Developer Tools \<Ctrl + Shift + I\> and Toggle device toolbar \<Ctrl + Shift + M\>?
-* Is the screen compatible with the browsers defined in the project or the OutSystems supported browsers?
-See [End User Requirements](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/OutSystems_system_requirements#End_User_Requirements) for the OutSystems supported browsers |
-* Is there no inline CSS?
-* Are all temporary CSS classes replaced by Theme classes?
-* Are there no hard coded values in the screen actions?

----

-## Actions

-* Is there is a clear description for the action?
-* Is the name of the action self explanatory?
-* Do all variables have a clear description?
-* Are the variable names are self explanatory?
-* Does the action perform a single task?
-* Does the action comply with the [Software that Fits in Your Head](https://youtu.be/4Y0tOi7QWqM) rule.?
-* Is the action flow vertical and tidy.
-See [A code style guide for OutSystems](https://leonardo-monteiro-fernandes.medium.com/a-code-style-guide-for-outsystems-97a923084159)?
-* Do assigns and if statements have proper labels?
-* Is complex logic clearly documented?
-* Is the action flow understandable without opening the elements?
-* Are there no upward flows except when used if it's a cycle?
-* Are ther no hard coded values?
-* Is there a cycle that can be replaced by a list operation [“List” We Forget…](https://medium.com/productleague/list-we-forget-387fbd5173d4)?

----

-## Queries (Aggregates and advanced SQL)

-* Is the name is self explanatory?
-* Is there a clear description?
-* Is advanced sql used that could be replaced with an aggregate?
-Prefer aggregates only use SQL when the query is not possible with an aggregate or for bulk operations.
-* Are filters as simple as possible?
-* Are the entities joined correct?
-Pay attention to the with or without clause.
-* Are the entities indexed properly?
-* Are there are no hard coded values?
-* Is the max records value correctly set?

----

-## Resources

-* Have large resources such as Excel files and images been placed in a seperate module?

----

 ***TODO Adapt en merge this list taken from <https://www.michaelegreiler.com>***

 ## Implementation